YannDubs/website_old/_resources/res_DL.md

 + Recommend as :
     * Course if you don't have a good machine learning knowledge but directly want to learn deep learning theory.
     * Course if you enjoy having different intuitive explanation of a certain method.
-+ Notes : Only small complain I could make is concerning the sound quality, but the class is to good for complaining :smile: .
++ Notes : Only small complain I could make is concerning the sound quality, but the class is too good for complaining :smile: .
 + Level : Intermediate.
 + [Link](https://www.youtube.com/playlist?list=PLE6Wd9FR--EfW8dtjAuPoTuPcqmOV53Fu){:.mdLink}